-Over the weekend, protests related to the deaths of George Floyd, Breonna Taylor, Tony McDade, and others took place in cities across the nation.
-Footage of these demonstrations have been broadcast on the news and on social media.
+Over the past year, protests related to the deaths of George Floyd, Breonna Taylor, Tony McDade, and countless others killed by police violence have taken place across the nation, and footage of the demonstrations have been broadcast on the news and on social media.
 Those photos and videos, even as they raise awareness, could inadvertently lead to security risks for protestors caught on film.

 "There needs to be at least a recognition that the person standing next to you may not be in the same position as you are and by sharing images you may be endangering them," Podnar tells Bustle.
 In essence, it's not just about what you're comfortable with sharing; it's about the safety of others.